maddyhowell/pyMON/README.md

 3. linear: estimates a linear model between the power excess envelope (implemented by Simon Campbell).
 Divides the linear background from power after smoothing.
 See [Howell et al. 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.515.3184H/abstract) for more details
 4. harvey: fits a harvey-like function to the granulation noise.
 Divides the background from power after smoothing. **Note: harvey-like function is not fully implemented**

-`pyMON` was developed to use as a back-up option to `pySYD` for when signal-to-noise of the power spectrum is low.
+`pyMON` was developed to use as a back-up option to `pySYD` for when the signal-to-noise of the star's power spectrum is low and delta nu cannot be easily measured.
 We recommend using the `linear` model for these cases.

 ## Usage